umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 - You will be redirected to the pull requests tab of this repo.
 Add a title for your pull request and a little description.

-## Things to note:
+## Things to note ✏:

 - Make sure you dont change some one else's added commits.
 - Be respectful and make sure you dont add any offensive content.

-## Get yourself featured here as an Open Source Contributor:
+## Get yourself featured here as an Open Source Contributor 🎉🙌:

 <a href="https://github.com/Umar-Waseem/Contribute-Hacktober-Fest-2022/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Umar-Waseem/Contribute-Hacktober-Fest-2022" />